PandamanMe/AskPanda/README.md

 Ask Panda is a question and answer (Q&A) website, similar to Stack Overflow.

-It is build using MERN stack.
+It is built using MERN stack.

 ![MERN](https://i.imgur.com/HL1QI1m.png)